ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 #### GPG Keys and Their Importance
 - GPG (GNU Privacy Guard) keys are used to sign and verify software packages.
 This ensures that the packages you download and install are exactly as provided by the source and have not been tampered with.
 - By importing the GPG key (`curl -fsSL https://repo.ethswarm.org/apt/gpg.key | sudo gpg --dearmor -o /usr/share/keyrings/ethersphere-apt-keyring.gpg`), you are adding the public key of the repository maintainer (Swarm) to your system.
-This is used to verify that the packages you download from the repository are indeed from the Swarm organization.
+This is used to verify that the packages you download from the repository are indeed from the Swarm organisation.
 - The `curl` command fetches the GPG key from the given URL, `gpg --dearmor` processes the key, and the output is saved in `/usr/share/keyrings/`, a standard location for such keys.

 #### Updating Package Lists and Installing Software